The Practical Guide to Legally Play Music in your Business

 Playing background music to a larger audience is then playing in another league.
 These B2B music services pay higher copyright fees to artists and labels, and feature then a higher price than B2C mainstream music services.

-We listed here for you the leading providers in Europe and the USA.
+We listed here for you the leading worldwide providers of professional background music for businesses:

 - Ketchup Music (Germany) – prices on request only